tbhaxor/vocabopedia/README.md

 > Your personalized vocabulary database.

-Vocabopedia is a centralized application to store, find, and mantain a list of words you have added to retrieve and learn afterwards.
+Vocabopedia is a centralized application to store, find, and maintain a list of words you have added to retrieve and learn afterwards.

 ### Why I have created this?